 Following, one example of a typical scenario is described:

-Via a device (e.g., user terminal), which is connected to the API “Hospital”, the doctor or caring person initiates a semantic discovery request within the domain of the M2M Service Provider 1 to an eHealth device type of a specific group of patients, which enquires information about the pulse, temperature, weight or blood pressure.
+Via a device (e.g., user terminal), which is connected to the API “Hospital”, the doctor or caring person initiates a Advanced Semantic Discovery Query within the domain of the M2M Service Provider 1 to an eHealth device type of a specific group of patients, which enquires information about the pulse, temperature, weight, or blood pressure.

-The API “Hospital” verifies the integrity of the semantic discovery request and sends a semantic discovery request to the MN-CSE of the specific group of patients.
+The API “Hospital” verifies the integrity of the Advanced Semantic Discovery Query and sends a semantic discovery request to the MN-CSE of the specific group of patients.

-The database of the MN-CSE is searched for the specific requested type of devices whether they are connected to it or not.
+The MN-CSE searches for the specific requested type of devices whether they are connected or not.

-If the requested type of devices is connected to the MN-CSE, it returns the requested information of the devices to the M2M Application.
+If the requested type of devices are connected to the MN-CSE, then it returns the requested information of the devices to the M2M Application.

-If the requested devices are not connected to the MN-CSE, a negative acknowledge is sent back to the M2M Application.
+If the requested devices are not connected to the MN-CSE, then a negative acknowledge is sent back to the M2M Application.

 The API “Hospital” processes, if necessary, the received information and forwards it to the requesting device of the doctor or caring person.